cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/technical-platform.md

 ## Security Implications

-- Using GraphQL mobible-friendly API with strong input validation to prevent hacking the database.
+- Using GraphQL API with strong input validation to prevent hacking the database.
 - Using containers to minimize attack surface.
 - Continuous deployement let us fix security problems quickly- pipleline has "npm install",  which will check all the dependence security issue.
 - Scrambling personal information in both protypes before saving to database.
 - Only authorized people can access to the data which gathered from protypes testing.
-- Only the people with permission can access to Azure.
+- Only the people with permission can access to the project Azure.
 - Weave Flux automatically trigerring deployments based on changes.
 This provides better security than most continous deployment tools by keeping prodution credentials out of the CI process-Weave flux lie in cluster, doesn't need credential to log in.
 - Plan for reacting to privacy/security incidents